-The Manufacturing Systems and Supply Chain Research Laboratory (MSC Lab) at the University of Kentucky is focused on conducting fundamental and applied research directed at improving the efficiency, effectiveness and sustainability performance of manufacturing systems and supply chains.
-The MSC Lab strives to develop innovative methods, through the application of manufacturing and industrial engineering principles, to design, operate, evaluate and manage manufacturing systems and supply chains to promote economic, environmental and societal performance goals simultaneously.
+The Manufacturing Systems and Supply Chain Research Laboratory (MSSC Lab) at the University of Kentucky is focused on conducting fundamental and applied research directed at improving the efficiency, effectiveness and sustainability performance of manufacturing systems and supply chains.
+The MSSC Lab strives to develop innovative methods, through the application of manufacturing and industrial engineering principles, to design, operate, evaluate and manage manufacturing systems and supply chains to promote economic, environmental and societal performance goals simultaneously.
 Promoting sustainability in manufacturing requires equal emphasis on product, process and system domains, as performance in one area is very closely related, and depends on, the other two.
-As such, more recently, the research group at the MSC Lab has also extended efforts to investigate the design and evaluation of total life-cycle product sustainability.
+As such, more recently, the research group at the MSSC Lab has also extended efforts to investigate the design and evaluation of total life-cycle product sustainability.

 - Development of performance measurement frameworks and metrics for sustainable manufacturing performance evaluation at the systems level